Canop/lazy-regex/README.md

 # lazy-regex

-Use the  `regex!` macro to build regexes:
+With lazy-regex macros, regular expressions

-* they're checked at compile time
+* are checked at compile time, with clear error messages
-* they're wrapped in `once_cell` lazy static initializers so that they're compiled only once
+* are wrapped in `once_cell` lazy static initializers so that they're compiled only once
-* they can hold flags as suffix: `let case_insensitive_regex = regex!("ab*"i);`
+* can hold flags as suffix: `let case_insensitive_regex = regex!("ab*"i);`
-* regex creation is less verbose
+* are defined in a less verbose way

-This macro returns references to normal instances of `regex::Regex` so all the usual features are available.
+The `regex!` macro returns references to normal instances of `regex::Regex` or `regex::bytes::Regex` so all the usual features are available.

-You may also use shortcut macros for testing a match, replacing with concise closures, or capturing groups as substrings in some common situations:
+Other macros are specialized for testing a match, replacing with concise closures, or capturing groups as substrings in some common situations:

 * `regex_is_match!`
 * `regex_find!`
 * `regex_captures!`
 * `regex_replace!`
 * `regex_replace_all!`

+All of them support the `B` flag for the `regex::bytes::Regex` variant.

 Some structs of the regex crate are reexported to ease dependency managment.